mbrt/blog/content/posts/chess-eng/index.md

     node.eva = eval_pos(fen)
 ```

-The evaluation is returned in centipawn advantage [TODO link] or mate in X
+The evaluation is returned in
+[centipawn advantage](https://chess.fandom.com/wiki/Centipawn) or mate in X
 moves, where a positive number means advantage for white and negative is an
 advantage for black: